Artificial intelligence compliance plan

 GSA has leveraged sandboxes to test AI capabilities of AI chatbots, IT security enhancements, custom application development, and general productivity assessments, allowing staff to evaluate AI’s potential while ensuring security and compliance.

 To support the availability of AI tooling and infrastructure, the FedRAMP program has established a framework for prioritizing emerging technologies (ETs) for FedRAMP authorization, which covers technologies listed in the Office of Science and Technology Policy’s Critical and Emerging Technologies.
-This framework enables routine and consistent prioritization of the most critical cloud-relevant ETs needed for use by federal agencies.
+This framework enables routine and consistent prioritization of the most critical cloud-relevant ETs needed for use by Federal agencies.
 This prioritization controls how FedRAMP prioritizes its own work and review processes, and will not address how sponsoring agencies manage their own internal priorities.

 Identify whether your agency has developed (or is in the process of developing) internal guidance for the use of generative AI.